feilchenfeldt/Evolutionary_Genomics_Tutorial/AlignmentVariantCalling.md

 Check to options of `bwa mem` by typing `bwa mem` into the shell.

 Use bwa to align each of your samples against the reference genome.
 You can use 4 threads per sample to speed up the alignment.
+Note: Use the option `-R "@RG:..."` to add a "readgroup", i.e., some meta-information to the alignent file.
+Most importantly, the identifier of the sample the reads come from with the taq `SM:<sample_id>`.

 <details>
   <summary>6.
 Show me how to do this.</summary>

     bwa mem -t 4 -R "@RG\\tID:<sample_id>\\tSM:<sample_id>\\tPL:ILLUMINA"  reference/HC_reference.fa <sample_id>.1.fq <sample_id>.2.fq > <sample_id>.sam

-Note: The -R "@RG:" adds some meta-information to the alignent file.
-Most importantly, the identifier of the sample the reads come from.
+Some more information on readgroups can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).
 </details>